Skip to main content

 1. Research private industry.

-• Assess private industry operations prior to development, startup and implementation of new industries and operations.
+• Assess private industry operations prior to development, startup and implementation of new industries and operations to ensure jobs are relevant and operations are successful.

-• Continually review existing operations to keep pace with latest technology, state-of-the-art equipment and modern processes.
+• Continually review existing operations and compare with the latest technologies and modern processes.

 2. Create training opportunities.